 The Fund will also make Sustainable Investments with a minimum of 5% of the Fund's net assets, in debt issued by companies and organisations that the Investment Manager believes are addressing the world's social and environmental challenges in a differentiated way through their products, services and projects.
-Although the proportion of Sustainable Investments with environmental or social objectives may vary over time, the Investment Manager will maintain at least 1% in Sustainable Investments with an environmental objective.
+Although the proportion of Sustainable Investments with environmental or social objectives may vary over time, the Investment Manager will maintain at least 1% in Sustainable Investments with an environmental objective and at least 1% in Sustainable Investments with a social objective.

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.

-Asset allocation describes the share of investments in specific assets.

-Taxonomy-aligned activities are expressed as a share of: - turnover reflecting the share of revenue from green activities of investee companies

-- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.
+- Taxonomy-aligned activities are expressed as a share of: - turnover reflecting the share of revenue from green activities of investee companies - capital expenditure - (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
+For nuclear energy, the criteria include comprehensive safety and waste management rules.

-- operational expenditure (OpEx) reflecting green operational activities of investee companies.
+(OpEx) reflecting green operational activities of investee companies.